pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 .. code-block:: python
   :emphasize-lines: 2-4

-    class World(Aggregate):
+    class Dog(Aggregate):
-        @event('Started')
+        @event('Registered')
         def __init__(self, name):
             self.name = name

-By specifying the name of the "created" event to be ``'Started'``, an event class with this name is defined on the aggregate class.
+By specifying the name of the "created" event to be ``'Registered'``, an event class with this name is defined on the aggregate class.

 .. code-block:: python

-    assert isinstance(World.Started, type)
+    assert isinstance(Dog.Registered, type)

 We can call such events "created" events.
 They are the initial event in the aggregate's sequence of aggregate events.
-The inherit the base class "created" event, which has a method ``mutate()`` that knows how to construct and initialise aggregate objects.
+They inherit from the base class "created" event, which has a method ``mutate()`` that knows how to construct and initialise aggregate objects.

 .. code-block:: python

-    assert issubclass(World.Started, Aggregate.Created)
+    assert issubclass(Dog.Registered, Aggregate.Created)

 Again, as above, we can create a new aggregate instance by calling